Phil Mack

-He played for Oak bay Scondary school, a historic rugby program in his home town.
+He played for Oak bay Secondary school, a historic rugby program in his home town.
 Phil also played for the BC Bears in Canada.

 Professional Rugby Career

 Mack made his debut for Team Canada in 2009 and was part of the Canada squad at the 2015 Rugby World Cup.

 In 2013, he signed a short-term contract with the Ospreys.

 In 2018, Mack signed with the Seattle Seawolves in the inaugural season of Major League Rugby as a player/head coach.
 He was the starting scrum-half.
 His team went onto win the first ever MRL Shield trophy in the Championship against the Glendale Raptors.

 In 2019, Mack continued his MLR career with the Seawolves as a player and full-time backs coach and won another Shield trophy, becoming a back-to-back champion.

 In 2020, Mack played two games for Canada in the Pacific Nations Cup tournament.
 He started against South Africa in what would be his 59th and final cap for his country.
 He considered retirement but got another opportunity to coach the Seawolves again.

 Although Mack started the season as an assistant coach, the season was suspended due to the COVID-19 pandemic in 2020 and he was let go from the team for next season because of budget cutbacks.